Installation commands

 Aptitude is an Ncurses viewer of packages installed or available.
 Aptitude can be used from the command line in a similar way to apt-get.
 See man aptitude for more information.

-• APT and aptitude will accept multiple package names as a space delimited list.
-For example:
+and aptitude will accept multiple package names as a space delimited

 apt-get install <package1_name> <package2_name> <package3_name>